 Following the gradual fall in the transmission rate of the virus and the progress we’ve all made, the First Minister announced a further gradual easing of Scotland’s lockdown restrictions.

 However, the virus has not gone away.
-If we all continue to follow the guidance and stick to the rules, we’ll keep suppressing the virus – which will enable lifting more restrictions more quickly in the future.
+If we all continue to follow the guidance and stick to the rules, we’ll ensure the virus is kept suppressed – which will help to save lives and help us return to normality sooner.

-- One household can now meet up with two households outdoors – but groups should be limited to 8 people.
-This can be in a park or a garden, but physical distancing is still required.
+- One household can now meet up with up to four other households at a time outdoors – but groups should be limited to 15 people.

 As we move into phase 2 of our route map, changes to restrictions are happening in stages.